Beam model of Doppler backscattering: Backscattered electric field: small mismatch angle ordering

 and

 Since we assume the antenna surface to be in vacuum, we take the limit $n_e \to 0$ to find the polarisation at the antenna.
 The polarisation is linear and hence $|\hat{\mathbf{e}}_{ant} \cdot \hat{\mathbf{e}}_{ant} | = 1$.
 Without loss of generality, we take $\hat{\mathbf{e}}_{ant}$ to be purely real, and in this case, $\hat{\mathbf{e}}_{ant} \cdot \hat{\mathbf{e}}_{ant} = 1$.
-If for purely perpendicular propagation, $\hat{\mathbf{e}}_{ant} \cdot \hat{\mathbf{e}}_{ant} = 1$, then for $\theta \sim \theta_m \ll 1$, it will be close to one.
+If, for purely perpendicular propagation, $\hat{\mathbf{e}}_{ant} \cdot \hat{\mathbf{e}}_{ant} = 1$, then for $\theta \sim \theta_m \ll 1$, it will be close to one.

-In order to help develop better intuition of equation (\ref{eq:K_x}) and the various orderings, we launch various probe beams into high aspect ratio circular flux surface analytic equilibria with no Shafranov shift, described in Section \ref{subsubsection_testcases}.
+In order to help develop better intuition of equation (\ref{eq:K_x}) and the various orderings, we launch various probe beams into high-aspect-ratio circular-flux-surface analytic equilibria with no Shafranov shift, described in Section \ref{subsubsection_testcases}.
 We fix the launch angles, and vary $B_{p,max} / B_{\zeta,max}$, thereby scaling $B_p / B_\zeta \sim B_p / B \sim \theta_m$ everywhere.
 We see from Figure \ref{fig:Bp_and_tor_launch_scan} (left) that the magnitude of $K_x$ scales accordingly, as expected.
 We increase the toroidal launch angle for a plasma with $B_p = 0$, starting from a launch angle of $0$, which corresponds to the beam being entirely in the poloidal plane.
 This also has the effect of increasing the mismatch angle, and we can see in Figure \ref{fig:Bp_and_tor_launch_scan} (right) that $K_x$ also increases.